KavyaSrikatla/MRPTeam11/README.md

 ## 1. Project Title
 **Employment Analytics Project**
-*A comprehensive platform to enhance student career success through data-driven insights.*
+*A comprehensive Power BI platform developed to help students at Saint Louis University enhance their career success through data-driven insights.*

 ---

 ## 2. Project Description
-This project focuses on designing a **Student Progress Monitoring and Employment Analytics GUI** using **Power BI** to evaluate learning insights from platforms like **Skillsoft Percipio, Coursera, and Udemy**.
-The system tracks skill development, course fulfillment, and employment competence to provide personalized job and skill recommendations.
+This application enables students to track their learning progress and employability using real-time data from platforms like Skillsoft Percipio, Coursera, and Udemy.
+It aligns their course completions, skill acquisition, and readiness scores with current job market needs—offering personalized career guidance through interactive dashboards.

 ### Key Features:
 - Real-time tracking of student progress and career readiness.